 - These PCBs are coupled with insulating material that provides less thermal resistance, avoiding the heat from transferring to its backing.

-- Aluminum Backed PCBs widely replace the traditional PCBs with fiberglass substrate, come with lots of advantages and become an ideal choice for most of the professionals.
+- Aluminum Backed PCBs widely replace the traditional PCBs with fiberglass substrate, come with lots of advantages and become an ideal choice for most professionals.

-- Aluminum is inexpensive, making almost 8.23% of planet's weight, and leads to most economical manufacturing process.
+- Aluminum is inexpensive, making almost 8.23% of the planet's weight, and leads to the most economical manufacturing process.

-- PCBs made up of aluminum are easily recyclable and non-toxic in nature, making them as ideal source for energy conservation.
+- PCBs made up of aluminum are easily recyclable and non-toxic in nature, making them an ideal source for energy conservation.

-- Aluminum is very durable than its counterparts like fiberglass or ceramic, and pertains to less damage during installation and manufacturing process.
+- Aluminum is very durable than its counterparts like fiberglass or ceramic and pertains to less damage during the installation and manufacturing process.